-As early as 1700 B.C., the ancient inhabitants of Crete utilized a terra cotta plumbing system with faucets of marble, gold and silver.
+As early as 1700 B.C., the ancient inhabitants of Crete utilized a terra-cotta plumbing system with faucets of marble, gold and silver.
 Lead-pipe systems and personal bathrooms existed during the Roman period (1000 B.C.-476 A.D.).
-Rome’s public baths utilized silver faucets, and by the fourth century A.D., Rome had 11 public and 856 private baths.
+Rome’s public baths utilized silver faucets, and Rome had 11 public and 856 private baths by the fourth century A.D.

-Although much has improved in the past two millennia, it wasn’t until the last century that faucets took on some of the characteristics we now enjoy.
+Although much has improved since then, it wasn’t until the last century that faucets took on some of the characteristics we now enjoy.
 The first adaptation – the single-handled mixer faucet – began with Al Moen in 1937.
 After the requisite trial and error, the first one was sold to a plumbing supply company in 1947.
 Today, these faucets are used in over 40% of American homes.
 The ball valve was another mid-20th-century invention, which was introduced in the first Delta faucet in 1954.

 The most widely used material for faucets is brass – an alloy of copper and zinc.
 It is used because of its resistance to soft-water corrosion and hard-water calcification.
 Faucet manufacturers utilize brass bar stock, which has been melted, cast and rolled to 0.13-2 inches in diameter.
 The manufacturing process for faucets has become very automated, and the process can be quite complex.
 For larger machined faucets, over 32 machining operations using a rotary machining center are required.